 Specify the Label(s) you wish to use to identify the runner, for example, default.
 You can use these labels to assign runners to scans during scan creation.
 For more information, see Understanding runner labels.

-Click Generate New Token or specify an existing platform token for setting up the runner.
+Click Generate New Token or specify an existing platform token to set up the runner.

 Traceable displays the commands you must execute in your terminal to set up the runner on your server.
 You can do this using either Docker or Linux.
 Upon successful execution, Traceable displays the runner on the Runners page.

 By default, the binary command runs in the background.
 The Docker command displayed on the platform interactively runs in the foreground.
 To run the Docker command in the background, use the following command.
-Replace the runner's name with the name of your runner:
+Replace the runner's name with the name of the runner you configured in Step 1 above:

-docker run --rm -d -v ~/.traceable_docker:/app/userdata traceableai/traceable-cli:latest runner start --traceable-server api.traceable.ai --runner-name newrunner --token **** The following is an explanation of the Docker command:
+docker run --rm -d -v ~/.traceable_docker:/app/userdata traceableai/traceable-cli:v2 runner start --traceable-server api.traceable.ai --runner-name newrunner --token **** The following is an explanation of the Docker command:

 docker runis the command to run a Docker container.--rmremoves the container automatically after it exits.-druns the container in detached mode.-v ~/.traceable_docker:/app/userdatamounts the local directory~/.traceable_dockerto the/app/userdatadirectory inside the container.
 This allows the container to access and modify files in the local directory.traceableai/traceable-cli:latestspecifies the image to use for the container.runner startruns thestartcommand of the Traceable Runner program within the container.--traceable-server api.traceable.aispecifies the URL of the Traceable Server to connect to.--runner-name newrunnersets the name of the runner to “newrunner”.--token ****sets the authorization token required to connect to the Traceable Server.

 You can configure the runner as a systemd service.
-To do so, see the following sections:
+To do so, see the following steps:

 Step 1 — Pre-installation

-Before configuring Runner as a service, complete the following steps:
+Before configuring Runner as a service, complete the following step:

 Navigate to the terminal on your machine and enter the following command to download the installation script: